AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49129-the-content-attribute-is-not-returned-in-product-media-api-responses.md

 <u>Actual results</u>

-The "content" attribute is not present in the API responses.
+The *content* attribute is not present in the API responses.

 ## Apply the patch